 Strawberry Plants from Gurney's

 Strawberries are some of the easiest and most rewarding fruits to grow--and Gurney's offers a wide selection of strawberry plants for home and market gardeners.
-We've been supplying generations of gardeners with plants and seeds, and we grow strawberry plants in our trial gardens.
+We've been supplying generations of gardeners with plants, and we grow strawberry plants in our trial gardens.
 Our strawberry plants for sale represent the best in taste and garden performance.